KTH/devops-course/contributions/presentation/week2/lvainio-oscols/README.md

 ## Description

-This preseantation will start off by introducing Split and how it's relevant to this course.
+This presentation will start off by introducing Split and how it's relevant to this course.
 Followed by what A/B testing is.

 We will show code snippets on how the feature flags are implemented in the production code.
 And how it can be used for A/B testing.